• start here

 18 January 2024

 The highest volcano and 3rd tallest mountain in all of North America, Pico de Orizaba is a challenge that you might not expect to find in Mexico.
-Although not overly technical, glacier conditions above 5,000m can be absolutely wild and this mountain is a real mental game, a breathless ascent up snow and ice that threatens to rob you of sanity and possibly toes, but that’s exactly why it’s such an adventure.
+Although not overly technical, glacier conditions above 5,000m can be absolutely wild and this mountain is a breathless ascent up snow and ice that threatens to rob you of sanity and possibly toes.

 As most climbers can confirm, your joy on the summit is directly proportional to your suffering on the ascent— and we stifled tears standing on the top of Mexico, watching the sun burn across the ice below like the entire world was on fire just for us.
 This post describes everything you need to know about climbing Pico de Orizaba, including difficulty, entrance fees, a detailed route description, essential gear & more!

-For a complete Mexican volcano itinerary that includes the acclimatisation my friends and I followed to successfully summit Pico de Orizaba, Iztaccíhuatl, Nevado de Toluca & La Malinche (Mexico’s 1st, 3rd, 4th & 6th highest mountains), check out this post: COMING SOON
+For a complete itinerary that includes Pico de Orizaba, Iztaccíhuatl, Nevado de Toluca & La Malinche (Mexico’s 1st, 3rd, 4th & 6th highest mountains), check out this post: 2-week Mexico volcanoes itinerary

 What's in this guide